gustavosbarroso/PyPhysics/README.md

 This project was developed and tested using Google Colab, so no installation is required.

-Simply open the notebook and run the cells.
+Click below to open the notebook: https://colab.research.google.com/drive/1fHPvM8TWyFQfapT32oTXLCbhNcC_9xaH?usp=sharing

 ⚙️ How to Run the Code